 Beautifully detailed Nautiloid specimens, from the Devonian era, 380 million years old.
 Excavated in Morocco.

-These elegant specimens, with their elongated shape polished to show the fascinating fossil detail, will make a stylish addition to any fossil collection or a punctuation piece in your decor
+These elegant specimens, in elongated shaped polished black marble will make a stylish addition to any fossil collection

 Shopping with us supports the Australian Museum

 Nautiloids, a type of marine cephalopods belonging to the Mollusca group, first appeared during the Late Cambrian period.
 Today, we can observe their living counterparts in the form of Nautilus and Allonautilus.